 Here’s a good one, literally GOOD.
 Get Out of Dodge

 Get Out of Dodge.
-In other words, things are so bad where we live, I’m going to leave with my family to our bug out location, yes, our hideout.
-Most normal people would probably be a little unnerved if they thought about their town melting down to the point that people would evacuate it.
+In other words, things are so bad where we lived; I’m going to leave with my family to our bug out location, yes, our hideout.
+Most reasonable people would probably be a little unnerved if they thought about their town melting down to the point that people would evacuate it.
 Right or wrong, most people don’t want to think about the destruction of their town.

 So, what does this all mean?
 It means that even though our intentions are good, we should consider how we speak with people who are not yet into preparedness.
-When speaking with people, it’s always a good idea to understand your audience and use terms that they understand and are not overwhelming.
+When speaking with people, it’s always a good idea to understand your audience and use terms that they know and which are not overwhelming.

 Now, I imagine some of you are saying that a disaster is going to be difficult, so people need to toughen up and accept our preparedness terms.
 Yeah, sure, I got that.
 However, why throw the baby out with the bathwater?